Design Thinking: A Highly Marketable Skill Applicable to Any Job

 According to the student survey, 95% of participants said that they applied leadership skills that can be used to create change in the community, 100% said they utilized various strategies to navigate working in groups, and 92% said they developed public speaking skills.

-Since this is such an important opportunity for our students, we highly encourage everyone to enroll in this challenge because it is beneficial for career development.
+Since this is such an important opportunity for our students, we highly encourage students of every major to participate because it is beneficial for career development.
 The principles of design thinking are useful no matter what background, major, or future career aspirations!

 By Kayla Linderman | Journalism Major, Class of '23